-- General Liability Covered through self-insurance.
+• General Liability - Covered through self-insurance.
 Covered through purchased commercial insurance is public officials and employment practices liability with stop-loss for individual claims in excess of \$250,000 and aggregate stop loss of \$3,000,000.
-Fire trucks as well as sanitation trucks are also covered through purchased commercial which carry a \$5,000 and a \$10,000 deductible, respectively. - Physical Property Covered through purchased commercial insurance with a \$5,000 deductible for all other physical property, per occurrence, for all perils. - Workers' Compensation Workers' compensation is covered through self-insurance with a third party administering the claims process.
-The City carry's stop-loss insurance for individual claims in excess of \$500,000 for non-uniform employees and \$600,000 for uniform employees. - Employee's Group Medical -Covered through self-insurance using a third party administrator to process medical claims.
-The City uses the third party processor's estimates to record group insurance claims payable.
+All trucks as well as sanitation trucks are also covered through purchased commercial.
+Fire trucks carry a \$10,000 deductible and sanitation trucks and the mobile command center carry at \$50,000 deductible.

+- Physical Property Covered through purchased commercial insurance with a \$50,000 deductible for all other physical property, per occurrence, for all perils. - Workers' Compensation Workers' compensation is covered through self-insurance with a third party administering the claims process.
+The City carries stop-loss insurance for individual claims in excess of \$500,000 for non-uniform employees and \$750,000 for uniform employees. - Employee's Group Medical -Covered through self-insurance using a third-party administrator to process medical claims.
+The City uses the third-party processor's estimates to record group insurance claims payable.
 The City also has a stop-loss policy which covers individual claims in excess of \$125,000 during any year after \$36,500 aggregated specific.